 The Orange Spade Flower (Hybanthus aurantiacus) are perennials.

 Belonging to the Violaceae (violet family), the Orange spade flower has a large lower petal about 7-15 mm long and 4 smaller petals 3-6 mm.
 The leaves are up to 4 cm long, narrow and margins are usually toothed.
-Found growing anywhere between 9 to 40 cm in high.
+Found growing anywhere between 9 to 40 cm in height.

 Has been found growing throughout Central Australia including Ellery Creek Big Hole, and Finke Gorge National Park.